ppy/osu-wiki/wiki/Tournaments/TSC/2020/en.md

 8. Teams will be given **5 days to come up with a team name and the captain**.
 Failure to submit a team name will result in an assigned team name chosen by the staff.
 Failure to submit a captain will result in the highest rank player being made captain by default.
 9. If a player in the team is inactive or unresponsive before the tournament start date, players who were closest to making the cut will be used for back-ups after you contact a Staff Member.
 10. The Mappool will contain 16 maps.
 The format is as follows:
-    - Mappool A will contain 4 NoMod, 2 Hidden, 2 HardRock, 2 FreeMod maps.
+    - Mappool A will contain 4 NoMod, 2 Hidden, 2 Hard Rock, 2 FreeMod maps.
-    - Mappool B will contain 2 Challenge Maps, 1 DoubleTime, 1 Easy Mod, 1 Hidden+HardRock, and the Tiebreaker.
+    - Mappool B will contain 2 Challenge Maps, 1 Double Time, 1 Easy Mod, 1 Hidden+Hard Rock, and the Tiebreaker.
     - Any maps from Mappool B **is not bannable**.
     - Challenge bracket is map that contains unusual pattern, unconventional timing, high bpm speed, and will be played under NoMod.
 11. The Qualifiers Mappool however will have only one pool instead of two.
 It will contain 2 NoMod maps.
-1 Hidden map, 1 HardRock map, and 1 Challenge map.
+1 Hidden map, 1 Hard Rock map, and 1 Challenge map.
 Maps will be all played in the qualifier lobby, and **are not bannable**.
 12. One player from each seed **must play** at the same time in the 3v3 setting.
 This means (ABC) vs. (ABC).
 NOT (AAB) vs. (ABB)
 13. **C's may play in place of B's, and B's in place of A's** only in situations where the players cannot be active (i.e. emergencies, vacation, etc).
 14. All match times are in **UTC**.